-Backfeed costs: These are average costs incurred as a result of backfeeding being necessary.
-It is estimated that an average cost of \pounds 1991.93 will be incurred if backfeeding is required.
+- Backfeed costs: These are average costs incurred as a result of backfeeding being necessary.
+It is estimated that an average cost of £1991.93 will be incurred if backfeeding is required.
 This figure has been derived from the LV Automation business case, which takes into account average costs of backfeeding.
 Backfeeding savings only occur on BD3 faults i.e. faults that are transient in nature and are cleared by the automatic replacement of fuses due to the technology.
-This is because it prevents the need for backfeeding being necessary.

-Operations costs: This is the cost of labour required to change a fuse.
+This is because it prevents the need for backfeeding being necessary. - Operations costs: This is the cost of labour required to change a fuse.
 As stated above there are on average 4 fuse ruptures before a fault on a rogue circuit is located and fixed.
 Identifying fault locations using Kalvatec's location services will avoid these fuse ruptures.
-We assume a 2 hour saving for each fuse rupture avoided at a cost of £32.20 per hour, based on average staff costs

-Excavation costs: LV Automation creates an average estimated saving of ± 1250 , per fault, in terms of reduced excavation costs.
+We assume a 2 hour saving for each fuse rupture avoided at a cost of £32.20 per hour, based on average staff costs - Excavation costs: LV Automation creates an average estimated saving of £1250, per fault, in terms of reduced excavation costs.
 This figure comes from the TOUCAN NIA project.
-This is because it can pinpoint underground faults more effectively, reducing the need for multiple excavations

-BD1 Duplicate Removal: On occasion a fault can trigger both BD3 and BD1 operations.
+This is because it can pinpoint underground faults more effectively, reducing the need for multiple excavations - BD1 Duplicate Removal: On occasion a fault can trigger both BD3 and BD1 operations.
 When this happens CI and CML savings will be recorded for both BD1 and BD3.
-These duplicate savings are deducted to prevent double counting.

-Total costs: This is a summation of all costs stated above, removing the double counting.

-Total contracts spend: This is the amount of money spent on the LV Automation contract specifically for fault location and fuse replacement services (refer to workings template tab in CBA).

-Total incentive spends: This is the total amount of money that Kelvatec, the LV Automation contractors, are awarded on top of the normal contract due to accurately locating faults.
-Total LV Automation spend is the addition of these two spends.
+These duplicate savings are deducted to prevent double counting. - Total costs: This is a summation of all costs stated above, removing the double counting. - Total contracts spend: This is the amount of money spent on the LV Automation contract specifically for fault location and fuse replacement services (refer to workings template tab in CBA). - Total incentive spends: This is the total amount of money that Kelvatec, the LV Automation contractors, are awarded on top of the normal contract due to accurately locating faults. - Total LV Automation spend is the addition of these two spends.

+- BD1 calculated data: It is assumed a 159-minute fault is avoided for each BD1 as this is the average time taken to replace a fuse. - BD2 calculated data: CML savings are therefore calculated by subtracting the time taken to restore the power from the average time taken to replace a fuse (159mins). - BD3 calculated data: CMLs (fuse operation): It is assumed that one fuse rupture will cause an outage of 159 mins.

-Thermal Cameras - SSES
+Thermal Cameras - SSES (First added 2018/19)